KinanBab/ds593-cryptography-assignment/mpc/README.md

 Your task is to implement a simple MPC voting application.

-You are 2 of your friends are trying to have a secret ballot vote to determine where to go to dinner, the options are: "DuneBrothers", "AleppoSweets", "GiftHorse", "BayberryGarden" (yes, these are the best restaurants in Providence...)
+You are 2 of your friends are trying to have a secret ballot vote to determine where to go to dinner, the options are: "Oleana", "Cuttys", "Sarma", "NeptuneOyster" (yes, these are the best restaurants in Boston...)

 Your implementation goes in `party.js`.
 The file contains more instructions.